Columbia County Heating Oil Price History

 Adoption of solar home heating systems in Columbia

-Solar is the most environmentally friendly of all heating fuels.
+Out of all fuels, solar is the safest for the environment.
 With an “active” solar heating system, liquid is circulated between solar panels on a home’s roof and a heat energy storage tank (similar to a hot water heater) in the basement.
-Today, 964 homes in Columbia are heated with active solar arrays.
-This is a 28 % regression from 2021, when 755 homes utilized active solar heating.
+Now, 49,551 homes in Columbia are heated with active solar arrays.
+This is a 24% drop from 2018, when 65,316 homes had active solar heating.

 Columbia County Heating Oil Trends